Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 Coleman’s four TDs last year don’t jump off the page.
 But they came on just 29 total catches, giving him a strong 13.8% TD rate.

-More exciting as we look ahead to 2025 is that Coleman registered 5.2 expected receiving TDs.
-His 25 red-zone targets and 8 end-zone targets led the Bills and ranked top-40 among all WRs league wide.
+Coleman was a key weapon for the Bills in scoring territory.
+His 25 red-zone targets and 8 end-zone targets led the team and ranked top-40 among all WRs league wide.
 (Despite Coleman missing four games.)

 With a 6’3, 213-pound frame and ball skills like that, expect Coleman to remain a preferred red-zone target for the Bills.